Justin Taylor receives the Sacraments of Initiation at the parish of Our Lady of Perpetual Help on April 3, 2021.

-The RCIA process facilitates a person’s journey with God and spiritual formation in the context of a welcoming faith community as he or she learns more about Scripture, Catholic beliefs and traditions, Catholic worship, and him/herself.
-The goal of the RCIA is to establish a living relationship with Jesus Christ -- that is, to make disciples.
-Catholics typically do this through regular reception of the sacraments, conforming their lives to the Gospel, experiencing the bonds of community with fellow believers, and putting their faith into action via charitable works and forms of service.
+The OCIA process facilitates a person’s journey with God and faith formation in the context of a welcoming faith community as he / she learns more about Scripture, Catholic beliefs and traditions, Catholic worship, and one's self.
+The goal of the OCIA is to establish a living relationship with Jesus Christ -- that is, to make disciples.
+Catholics typically do this through regular reception of the sacraments, conforming their lives to the Gospel, experiencing the bonds of community with fellow believers, and putting their faith into action via charitable works and other forms of service.

-The RCIA experience can vary from one person to another in terms of the length of time it takes to complete the process.
-There is no "one size fits all" when it comes to the RCIA because it is about the spiritual formation of the individual, and since people come to the program with different backgrounds, needs, expectations, stories, and levels of religious instruction, and because the program can accommodate both the unbaptized (participants are called catechumens) and the baptized (participants are called candidates), there is a necessary element of flexibility and adaptation.
+The OCIA experience varies from one person to another in terms of the length of time it takes to complete the process.
+There is no "one size fits all" because it is about the spiritual formation of the individual, and since people come to the program with different backgrounds, needs, expectations, stories, and levels of faith formation, and because the program can accommodate both the unbaptized (participants are called catechumens) and the baptized (participants are called candidates), there is a necessary element of flexibility and adaptation.

-It is highly recommended that you contact us to discuss your particular situation and what the RCIA process would involve for you based on your circumstances.
+We highly recommend that you contact us to discuss your particular situation and what the OCIA process would involve for you based on your circumstances.
 In general terms we can at least say that the program involves...

-...regular meetings that are usually held on Monday nights from 7:00-8:15pm, and from September until May;
+...meetings that are usually held twice a month on Sundays after the 10:00am Mass, from September until May;

-...some rites that are celebrated in the context of Mass and the parish community;
+...some rites that are celebrated in the context of Mass and our parish community;

 ...at least one rite that is celebrated at the Cathedral-Basilica in Newark;